Faculty Research Consortium

 Richard and Camille Sinatra Endowment Grant

 The Office of University Mission is proud to partner with the Sinatra family to strengthen its mission of providing an academic platform where faculty and students can explore issues of poverty and social injustice, as well as provide potential recommendations through research.
 The goal of the endowment is to promote outcomes-based research in the community.
 For almost 40 years, Dr. Richard Sinatra served as an associate dean, chair, faculty member, and program director in the School of Education.
-He also served as the Chair of the Faculty Research Consortium for the Vincentian Institute for Social Action from 2008 - 2015.
+He also served as the Chair of the Faculty Research Consortium for The Institute for Vincentian Impact from 2008 - 2015.
 Dr. Sinatra has long been an advocate for systemic change.
 This endowment is an example of his continued commitment to education and the development of research at the University.

 The Richard and Camille Sinatra Endowment Grant ($2,500)